-DEGREE PROFILES
+GRADUATE DEGREE PROFILES

-Degree AABS BABS MACL MABS MDIV Goal To provide quality training for biblical preaching, teaching, and evangelizing, and prepare students for pursuing a Bachelor of Arts in Biblical Studies degree.
-To equip students for effective ministry through academic instruction combined with hands-on ministry and personal mentorship that help students attain a fundamental grounding in Biblical Studies.
-To provide students with a solid understanding of Biblical leadership principles and strategies, while preparing them to serve in leadership positions in Christian organizations.
+MACL MABS MDIV Degree Goal To provide students with a solid understanding of Biblical leadership principles and strategies, while preparing them to serve in leadership positions in Christian organizations.
 To prepare students for vocations related to Bible education such as pastors, missionaries, evangelists, and teachers; enabling students to pursue a terminal degree or ministry preparation.
 To empower students for vocational ministry with skills of biblical exposition, theology, disciple making, spiritual formation, interpersonal skills, servanthood leadership, and worship leadership.
-Concentrations Biblical Studies Church Planting Global Missions Pastoral Ministry Youth Ministry Worship Studies Prophetic Ministry Revivalist Ministries With Biblical Languages Without Biblical Languages Completion Time 2 years 3 years 2 years 2 years 3 years Tuition / Credit \$260 per credit \$260 per credit \$221 per credit \$221 per credit \$221 per credit

-Degree AABS BABS MACL MABS MDIV Full-Time Status 10 credits 10 credits 6 credits 9 credits 9 credits Credits 90 credits 139 credits 38 credits 56 credits 90 credits Academic Requirements High School Graduate or GED with 2.0 GPA minimum High School Graduate or GED with 2.0 GPA minimum A BA degree from an accredited institution 2.5 GPA minimum Must be currently active in ministry MABS without Languages: BA degree from an accredited institution MABS with Languages: BA from an accredited institution plus Systematic Theology 1 and 2 and Intro in Biblical Languages in the undergraduate level.
-2.5 GPA minimum Must be currently active in ministry A BA degree from an accredited institution 2.5 GPA minimum Must be currently active in ministry
+Concentrations Biblical Languages Biblical Exposition Biblical Theology Completion Time 2 years 2 years 3 years Tuition / Credit \$221 per credit \$221 per credit \$221 per credit Full-Time Status 6 credits 9 credits 9 credits Credits 38 credits 56 credits 90 credits Academic Requirements A BA degree from an accredited institution 2.5 GPA minimum Must be currently active in ministry A BA degree from an accredited institution 2.5 GPA minimum Must be currently active in ministry A BA degree from an accredited institution 2.5 GPA minimum Must be currently active in ministry